HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     This command invokes the livesync push-theme tool inside the DXClient.

-    This command initially pushes the local theme (provided in `themePath`) in WebDAV Server with the theme name (provided in `themeName`).
+    This command initially pushes the local theme (provided in `themePath`) in WebDAV Server with the theme system name (provided in `themeName`).
 It will then create a file system watcher which will watch for any changes (files or folders) under `themePath` and immediately reflect those changes in WebDAV Server.
 To stop watching, press (Ctrl + C).

     ```shell
     dxclient livesync push-theme